QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     det(A)

 However, be careful since the determinant has a scale, while the condition number is dimensionless.
-That is
+That is,

 .. code-block:: julia